Cecilia8989/pands-project/README.md

 ![Sub_1]()

+**Observation:**
+Plot 1 and 2 show that there is a significant amount of overlap between the species on sepal length and sepal width.
+Both of this feature are not an effective Classification feature.

+Plot 3 reveals a clearer distinction between the different species of iris.
+While there is some partial overlap between the Versicolor and Virginica species, Setosa is distinctly separated from the other two.

+Plot 4 shows a clearer distinction between the different species than Plot 3.
+The overlap between Versicolor and Virginica is further reduced in Plot 4, and Setosa is again well separated from the other two species.

+To summarize, we can use Petal Length and Petal Width as the classification feature.

 <details>
     <summary> Code Explanation </summary>
            <p>

 This line converts the *Species* column in the DataFrame *df* to a categorical variable.
 This is useful for setting the order of the categories in plots.

 ```python
 # make the 'species' column categorical to fix the order
 df['Species'] = pd.Categorical(df['Species'])